 Throw out perfectionism

-Be content with B- work, my friend.
+Be content with B- work.
 Perfectionism doesn’t help you.
 It just keeps you from putting yourself out there.
 Once you release the need for perfection, you are so much freer to create and produce results for yourself.

 I’ve got a way for you to make this fun.